-Similar in principle to acupuncture, but with absolutely no needles involved and no additional equipment required, acupressure is a fascinating health tool that you can start using today.
-That’s right, self-acupressure is not hard to do and it simply involves applying pressure to your own acupressure points.
-Thankfully, more and more people are realizing that acupressure can help with pain rather than turning to addictive opioids.
+Similar in principle to acupuncture but with absolutely no needles involved and no additional equipment required, acupressure is a fascinating health tool that you can start using today.
+That’s right, self-acupressure is not hard to do, and it simply involves applying pressure to your own pressure points.

-I’m about to tell you about a method that dates back thousands of years yet has recent research confirming many of its most common uses.
+I’m about to tell you about a method that dates back thousands of years and has recent research confirming many of its most common uses.

 Roots in Traditional Chinese Medicine

-Acupressure has clear roots in the practice of Traditional Chinese Medicine or TCM.
-To properly define acupressure: acupressure is an “alternative-medicine practice in which pressure is applied to points on the body aligned along 12 main meridians (pathways), usually for a short time, to improve the flow of qi (life force).”
-Another acupressure meaning: a method of activating the body’s self-healing mechanisms to treat illness and alleviate pain.
-(1, 2)
+Acupressure has clear roots in the practice of Traditional Chinese Medicine (TCM).
+To properly define acupressure, it is an “alternative-medicine practice in which pressure is applied to points on the body aligned along 12 main meridians (pathways), usually for a short time, to improve the flow of qi (life force).”

 You can perform self-acupressure or you can seek acupressure therapy from a certified specialist.
-Self-acupressure is great because the majority of acupressure points can be reached, but if someone else does it then all points can be reached plus you benefit from their expertise including what points help what and appropriate pressure timing and intensity.
+Self-acupressure is great because the majority of acupressure points can be reached, but if someone else does it then all points can be reached — plus you benefit from that person’s expertise, including what points help what and appropriate pressure timing and intensity.